rkuma183/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 ### Dan Gitschooldude

-Made in Sep 2015, <a target="_blank" href="https://gaming.youtube.com/channel/UCshmCws1MijkZLMkPmOmzbQ">
+From Sep 2015 to Nov 2016, <a target="_blank" href="https://gaming.youtube.com/channel/UCshmCws1MijkZLMkPmOmzbQ">
 this series</a> I think is the most in-depth among all videos on YouTube.
 No diagrams.
 Everything shown occurs on the command line, even the title of each video.